romanticdev/YoutubeAIHelper/LocalYoutubeAIHelper-Python/readme.md

 2. **Ensure** their transcripts are downloaded or transcribed locally.
 3. Optionally retrieve real-time news (AI or general).
 4. Build a comprehensive prompt that references both the current and previous stream transcripts.
-5. Generate “conversation starter” questions or prompts using GPT.
+5. Generate "conversation starter" questions or prompts using GPT.

 **How to use**:
 - Via the main script: